Selling a Trucking Company

 • Detailed information about employees (you won’t distribute this information during the initial stages of selling)

 This list is by no means exhaustive.
-You’ll need to prepare much more before putting your business on the market.
-Once you find potential buyers, they may have requests for other types of documentation as well.
+You’ll need to prepare more before putting your business on the market.
+Once you find potential buyers, they may also request other types of documentation.

-Many California business owners have trouble delegating tasks and wind up doing much of the work themselves.
-While no one knows your company the way you do, it’s important to make sure your staff can carry on with the majority of your business’s functions when you’re not there.
+Many California business owners have trouble delegating tasks and do much of the work themselves.
+While no one knows your company better than you do, ensuring your staff can continue with most of your business’s functions when you’re not there is essential.

-Here are some key tips on selling your logistics and transportation business.
+Here are some critical tips on selling your logistics and transportation business.

-If you are the only one who knows how to do a large part of the business, you may turn off buyers.
+If you only know how to do a large part of the business, you may turn off buyers.
 Most trucking business buyers want a turnkey business, not an investment where they will have to spend hours training employees or taking over the bulk of the work.
-As an added benefit, by training your employees, you are ensuring that the business can function as you transition out.
+As an added benefit, training your employees ensures that the business can function as you transition out.

 4. Processes

-Many trucking company owners have a system of running their business that is entirely in their heads.
-You know the ins and outs of your business and you are the one who keeps everything running.
-While this may work as long as you are with the company, a potential buyer will want to know what processes are in place.
+Many trucking company owners have a business system entirely in their heads.
+You know the ins and outs of your business, and you are the one who keeps everything running.
+While this may work as long as you are with the company, a potential Buyer will want to know what processes are in place.

-Therefore, you need to create an operations manual for each of your processes.
-Work with your employees to develop this manual by getting everyone to detail exactly what they do.
-Potential buyers will be impressed with a company that’s ready to go as soon as the change of ownership happens, and your purchase price potential will be greater.
-As a bonus, if your employees are trained to do what you do, your business will carry on just fine, even if you have to be out for an extended period or if an employee leaves your company.
+Therefore, you need to create an operations manual for each process.
+Please work with your employees to develop this manual by getting everyone to detail what they do.
+Potential buyers will be impressed with a company ready to go as soon as the change of ownership happens, and your purchase price potential will be more significant.
+As a bonus, if you train your employees to do what you do, your business will do just fine, even if you have to be out for an extended period or if an employee leaves your company.

 5. Get Everything Ready

 If you have neglected cleaning and organizing your facility, it’s time to get it in order.
 Go over everything, from fleet to inventory to paperwork.
 Get rid of anything you do not need and clean up everything else.
-Paperwork should be organized, and the operation’s facility should be clean.
-It may not be possible to get everything perfectly orderly, but make your best attempt (or hire someone to).
+Organizing all the business paperwork and the operation’s facility should be clean.
+Getting everything in order may not be possible, but make your best attempt (or hire someone).

 6. Check the Law

 If your California transportation and trucking business isn’t following local and federal laws, most buyers will turn away immediately.
-Read up on the laws and go through every step of your process to ensure you are in compliance.
+Read the laws and go through every step of your process to ensure you comply.
 Also, make sure that all relevant employees understand the law.

 7. Accurate Records

-Go through your records and make sure that everything is up to date and completely accurate.
-A buyer will certainly do their due diligence, and if it looks like you’re not completely truthful, they’ll head elsewhere.
+Go through your records and ensure everything is up-to-date and completely accurate.
+A Buyer will undoubtedly do their due diligence, and if it looks like you’re not entirely truthful, they’ll head elsewhere.

-Go through your records of profits and losses and make sure they line up with what’s stated on your tax return.
+Review your Profit and Loss statements and ensure they align with your tax returns.
 If your records and tax returns do not match, do not try to fix this issue yourself.
 You will need a CPA to reconcile the two, and you will also need a reasonable explanation for why there was an incongruence in the first place.

 8. Financial Obligations

-A buyer does not want to have a company that has a multitude of unresolved financial transactions.
-Make sure everything is current when it comes to money because no buyer wants to take on a business with a lot of pre-existing obligations.
+A Buyer does not want a company with many unresolved financial transactions.
+Make sure everything regarding money is current, as no Buyer wants to take on a business with many pre-existing obligations.

-Simply put, if you have any accounts you have not paid, take care of them as quickly as possible.
+If you have any accounts you have not paid, take care of them as quickly as possible.
 If clients owe you, work to get their accounts current.
 If you owe anything in taxes, make sure to pay.
 Also, check to see if your business has any liens in place.
-Your finances should be clear and ready to go when you hand over your business.
+When you hand over your business, your finances should be clear and ready to go.

 9. CPA